 Bake in the preheated oven for 20 to 25 minutes.

 - Use Mexican or fiesta-style corn with peppers in place of the whole kernel corn.

 - Instead of plain diced tomatoes, use zesty chili-style, stewed tomatoes or fire-roasted.

 - Make your own homemade chili powder seasoning blend.
-Combine 1 teaspoon each of garlic powder and ground cumin and 1/2 teaspoon each or cayenne pepper, dried leaf oregano and paprika.
+Combine 1 teaspoon each of garlic powder and ground cumin and 1/2 teaspoon each of cayenne pepper, dried leaf oregano, and paprika.